 Matt was not too pleased to hear that it will likely take at least three months to return to normal.

-The best way to avoid having this discussion with a Physical Therapist is to prevent a disc injury occurring in the first place.
+The best way to avoid having this discussion with a Physical Therapist is to prevent a disc injury from occurring in the first place.

-Suffering a back injury may seem catastrophic, however it does not mean you will have back issues for the rest of your life.
+Suffering a back injury may seem catastrophic, however, it does not mean you will have back issues for the rest of your life.
 With proper guidance, patience, and a little bit of hard work, you can heal your disc injury within twelve weeks!